goreleaser/goreleaser/www/docs/customization/scoop.md

 ```

 By defining the `scoop` section, GoReleaser will take care of publishing the
 Scoop app.
-Assuming that the project name is `drumroll` and the current tag is
+Assuming that the project name is `drumroll`, and the current tag is
 `v1.2.3`, the above configuration will generate a `drumroll.json` manifest in
 the root of the repository specified in the `bucket` section.